Table of Contents

 The Ultimate Guide to Surviving ACL

 ACL is the perfect music festival for any concert-lover who wants to experience a festival for a more affordable price than the biggest festivals in North America.
 There are still a plethora of great performers at half the price.
 There’s a lot more to ACL.
-If you have any questions pertaining to the weekend, don’t be afraid to contact me.
+If you have any questions about the weekend, don’t be afraid to contact me.

 About the Author

-Adam has been traveling and living abroad, telling stories on his blog Wanderway for the past three years as a digital nomad.
+Adam has been travelling and living abroad, telling stories on his blog Wanderway for the past three years as a digital nomad.
 He is a perpetual experience-seeker and self-proclaimed adrenaline-junkie.
 Adam has written two autobiographical novels (or Roman à clef), pulling stories from his iconoclastic lifestyle.
 You can also find him on Instagram and Facebook.